ealvan/perudocs/src/README.md

 Note: Please be mindful of our schedule—spending extra time at one stop may mean less time at others.

+### Notes

+There are bathrooms available at all our stops—Patapampa, Patahuasi, and Las Lagunillas Lake—but keep in mind that the time between each stop is over 40 minutes, so plan accordingly.

 <!-- I’m excited to show you the stunning landscapes and share stories about each place.
 Let’s get started! -->